kev-lin/ToDo/README.md

    - Users can remove tasks after completion
 - Uses the Paranoia gem to keep track of deleted tasks
-   - Displays previously deleted tasks to keep track of progress
+   - Displays previously deleted tasks to keep track of progress -Future Plans
-#Planned Future Features:
    - Ability to restore deleted tasks back to the project (like Google Tasks)
    - Changes to deleted tasks to limit number shown
    - Sorting based on priority

 #Division of Labor:
 Kevin: implemented views, worked on project and task models, worked on routing